 As markets become more competitive and customer expectations continue to rise, the companies that win will be those that most effectively identify and address the jobs their customers need done.
 Our proprietary JTBD method provides the structure and tools to do exactly that—turning customer insights into measurable business results.

 At thrv, we don't just advise—we execute.
-Our proprietary JTBD method and AI-powered platform transform how our portfolio companies create equity value through product innovation.
-For Limited Partners seeking superior returns, our operating approach delivers accelerated growth, multiple expansion, and reduced investment risk through systematic application of our JTBD method across every aspect of business operations.
+Our proprietary JTBD method and AI-powered platform transform how our portfolio companies create value through product innovation.
+For portfolio company executives seeking accelerated growth, our operating approach delivers growth acceleration and reduced investment risk through systematic application of our JTBD method across every aspect of business operations.